tensorflow/community/rfcs/20210513-pluggable-profiler-for-tensorflow.md

 * It depends on Modular TensorFlow [RFC](https://github.com/tensorflow/community/blob/master/rfcs/20190305-modular-tensorflow.md)

 ## **Engineering Impact**
-* The impact to binary size / startup time / build time / test times are minimum.
+* The impact to binary size / startup time / build time / test times are minimal.
 * The TensorFlow team will maintain this code.
 Profiler C API will be packaged along with other C APIs that TensorFlow currently has.

 ## **Platforms and Environments**